VoteCast: Arizona voters divided on state of nation

-Tuesday’s elections will determine control of Congress in the final two years of Trump’s first term in office, and 68 percent of Arizona voters said which party will hold control was very important as they considered their vote.
-Another 22 percent said it was somewhat important.
+Tuesday’s elections determined control of Congress in the final two years of Trump’s first term in office, and about two-thirds of Arizona voters said which party will hold control was very important as they considered their vote.
+Another 1 in 5 said it was somewhat important.

 STAYING AT HOME

-In Arizona, 76 percent of registered voters who chose not to vote in the midterm election were younger than 45.
-A wide share of those who did not vote _ 85 percent _ did not have a college degree.
+In Arizona, three-quarters of registered voters who chose not to vote in the midterm election were younger than 45.
+A wide share of those who did not vote — 85 percent — did not have a college degree.
 About as many nonvoters were Democrats (28 percent) as Republicans (28 percent).

 AP VoteCast is a survey of the American electorate in all 50 states conducted by NORC at the University of Chicago for The Associated Press and Fox News.
 The survey of 4,128 voters and 443 nonvoters in Arizona was conducted Oct.
 29 to Nov.
 6, concluding as polls close on Election Day.
 It combines interviews in English or Spanish with a random sample of registered voters drawn from state voter files and self-identified registered voters selected from opt-in online panels.
 Participants in the probability-based portion of the survey were contacted by phone and mail, and had the opportunity to take the survey by phone or online.
 The margin of sampling error for voters is estimated to be plus or minus 1.9 percentage points.
 All surveys are subject to multiple sources of error, including from sampling, question wording and order, and nonresponse.
 Find more details about AP VoteCast’s methodology at http://www.ap.org/votecast.

 For AP’s complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics